Best time to go to Tibet

 Saga Dawa Festival

-Within the framework of their tradition, Buddha, while dying, told one of his followers not to honour him merely with lights, flowers, and incense after his death but by aiming to follow his teachings about being compassionate and kind and living a big-hearted life.
-That's why during the celebration many people give out alms to the pleading and refrain from killing animals.
+Embedded within the tradition lies Buddha's directive to his followers.
+On the verge of death, he told one of his followers not to venerate him with mere tokens like lights, flowers, and incense but to embody his teachings of compassion, kindness, and living a big-hearted life.
+Thus, during Saga Dawa, many people give alms to the pleading and refrain from killing animals during the celebration, paying homage to Buddha's legacy.

 Find hotels and airbnbs near Saga Dawa Festival (Map)